DiamondLightSource/db-jobs/README.md

 - Reads config file
 - Reads command-line arguments
 - Queries the database to get a result set
-- Writes the query result set to a spreadsheet file (.xlsx)
+- Writes the query result set to a spreadsheet file (.xlsx or .csv)
 - If recipient email addresses are defined in the config file, then emails the spreadsheet as an attachment to these

 ## Installing dependencies